spacetelescope/drizzlepac/doc/ADRs.md

 ## Context

 The primary modules for drizzlepac have main functions named "run".
 This comes from the TEAL interface's need to identify modules.
+There are also a number of cases when the primary function of a module is unclear (e.g. ablot.py)

 ## Decision

-While the TEAL GUI is deprecated we will keep the naming convention for consistency.
+The primary function in the drizzlepac modules will be renamed to 'main()'.
+Any user interface will be renamed to 'user_main()'.

 ## Consequences

-Calls of just "run" may be confusing if the function is loaded from any module.
-This should be avoided within the code to avoid confusion between different run calls.
+Calls of just "main" may be confusing if the function is loaded from any module.
+Calls to "main" should be left in their associated namespaces e.g. createMedian.main() not main().